Physical Therapy

 Spring, 6 credit hours

-This clinical experience correlates with content taught in courses PHTA 100 through PHTA 207.
-The student is assigned to a physical therapy clinical site where they will work under the direct supervision of a licensed physical therapist or registered physical therapist assistant.
-This will provide the student with the opportunity to put the knowledge and skills learned in the classroom and laboratory into practice in a clinical setting.
-The PTA student will demonstrate clinical problem solving skills based on academic knowledge and previous lab and clinical experiences.
-This experience will take place during the fourth semester and will last six full time weeks.
+This clinical experience correlates with content taught in PHTA 100 through PHTA 207.
+The student is assigned to a physical therapy clinical site where they will work under the direct supervision of a licensed physical therapist or physical therapist assistant.
+This will provide the student with the opportunity to put the knowledge and skills learned in the classroom and laboratory into practice in a clinical setting with the expectation of entry level practice at the end of the clinical course.
+The PTA student will demonstrate clinical problem-solving skills based on academic knowledge and previous lab and clinical experiences.

 Prerequisites: PHTA 203, PHTA 204, PHTA 205, PHTA 206